jakobjassmann/ecodes-dk-lidar/scripts/readme.md

 Once all those steps are completed...

 8. Run `process_tiles.py` to start the processing.
+9. Open a second OPALS shell and start `progress_monitor.py` to keep taps on the progress.

 \* *Alternatively, Kortforsyningen could be contacted to request access to the  dataset via a different route.*